bradpotts/phc-titleseo/README.md

 	<% phc_title_tagline "Example Tagline" %>

 #### Add Titles to a Page
-Add the snippet of code below in your views whenever page titles are required (can be added unlimited number of times).
+Add the code below in your views whenever page titles are required (can be used unlimited number of times).

 	<%= yield(:phc_title) %>

 #### Add Titles Tags to your Page
-Add the snippet of code below in your views for page taglines/subtitles (can also be added unlimited number of times).
+Add the code below in your views for page taglines/subtitles (can also be added unlimited number of times).

 	<%= yield(:phc_title_tagline) %>